edmundcheng221/breadboard-backend/README.md

 ## About this application

-This application queries some supplier endpoints, aggregates the data a returns the data formatted.
+This application queries some supplier endpoints, aggregates the data and returns the data formatted.

 ## Installation